-In our opinion, the Corporation complied, in all material respects, with the aforementioned requirements during the year ended March 31, 2006.
+In our opinion, except for the material noncompliance described in the preceeding paragraph, the Corporation complied, in all material respects, with the aforementioned requirements during the year ended March 31, 2007.

-In accordance with Government Auditing Standards, we are required to report findings of deficiencies in internal control, violations of provisions of contracts or grant agreements, and abuse that are material to the Corporation's compliance with Part 201.3 of Title Two of the New York Code of Rules and Regulations and any fraud and illegal acts that are more than inconsequential that come to our attention during our examination.
+In accordance with Government Auditing Standards, we are required to report findings of deficiencies in internal control, violations of provisions of contracts or grant agreements, and abuse that are material to the Corporation's compliance with Section 201.3 of Title Two of the Official Compilation of Codes, Rules, and Regulations of the State of New York and any fraud and illegal acts that are more than inconsequential that come to our attention during our examination.
 We are also required to obtain the views of management on those matters.
 We performed our examination to express an opinion on whether the Corporation complied with the aforementioned requirements and not for the purpose of expressing an opinion on the internal control over compliance with those requirements or other matters; accordingly, we express no such opinion.
-The results of our tests disclosed no matters that are required to be reported under Government Auditing Standards.
+Our examination disclosed certain findings that are required to be reported under Government Auditing Standards and those findings, along with views of management, are described in the attached Schedule of Findings and Responses.